 I had come to realize that I didn’t have any feelings towards the AT that weren’t confused and contradictory.

 Rating: 5 cream sodas.

 I wasn’t sure whether to go with 4 or 5; but I did finish the book, so there’s that.

-Filed under: book reviews | Tagged: memoir, nature, nonfiction | 3 Comments »
+Filed under: book reviews | Tagged: audio, memoir, nature, nonfiction | 3 Comments »